About our Ciders and Process

 Because we rely on a crop of wild apples to make this cider, and most years we cannot harvest enough.
 We are grateful for the farmers that allow these trees to grow.

-Sparkling gold clear Off Dry cider featuring Dolgo Crabs, Jonagold, Winesap, Pink Lady, and other various locally harvested apples.
+Sparkling gold clear Off Dry cider featuring local Dolgo Crabs, Ashmead’s Kernel, Arkansas Black, and Zabergau apples.